Spinal Cord Stimulation

 Other nerve-related pain syndromes

-(SCS) is a safe and effective treatment method for various pain syndromes.
+Spinal Cord Stimulation (SCS) is a safe and effective treatment method for various pain syndromes.
 In order for you to perceive pain, an electrical pain signal must travel from the origin of pain to your brain.
-The stimulator delivers an array of electrical stimulation that blocks these pain signals.
+The spinal cord stimulator delivers an array of electrical stimulation that blocks these pain signals.
 It replaces them with a pleasant tingling sensation referred to as a paresthesia.

 It is very important to realize that not everyone will benefit from a SCS device.
 Success begins with proper patient selection.